programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 end_letters.hist(bins=range(agent_letters.Letters_sent.max() + 1))
 ```

+{Image:"Plot4.png", caption: "The y-axis still shows the number of agents, but this time the x-axis denotes how many letters the were sent by those numbers of agents.", alt-text: "A histogram of agent's letters sent after 100 steps of simulating the model."}

 You can also use `pandas` to export the data to a CSV (comma separated value) file, which can be opened by any common spreadsheet application or opened by `pandas`.